 Key ideas of research on decision-making in complex social settings

-The importance of examining social decision-making with focus on psychological processes is documented by the fact that in the past decades two psychologists were awarded recent Nobel Prizes for their related work (Simon, 1959, Kahneman, 2011).
+The importance of examining social decision-making with focus on psychological processes is documented by the fact that two psychologists were awarded recent Nobel Prizes for their related work (Simon, 1959, Kahneman, 2011).
 In specific, Kahneman (2011) describes two complimentary systems of thinking during decision-making.
 One system works automatically and very fast, based on intuition, and the quick association of new information with prior experience.
 The other system is slow, and requires significant effort for the detailed, logical examination of complex interactions during knowledge development (Kahneman, 2011; Tversky & Kahneman, 1981).
-Upon closer review, prior research on decision-making in science education considers this duality of thinking processes.
+Upon closer review, prior research on decision-making in science education reflects this duality of thinking processes.
 One recent pedagogical approach to science education emphasises the need for logic, the other approach focuses on the importance of normative, value-laden thinking.

 For example, approaching the development of informed citizenry from the perspective of conventional logic yields learning environments that target argumentation skills.
-Argumentation requires students to examine claims against multiple pieces of evidence, supported by backings and warrants, with limitations and qualifiers disclosed (Toulmin, 1958; Walton, 2008).
-The ultimate aim of this approach is to remove bias and subjectivity from decision-making (Author et. al, 2002; Albe, 2008; Bell, 2000; Erduran, Simon, & Osborne, 2004; Kelly & Takao, 2002; Sampson, Grooms, & Walker, 2011; Walker & Sampson, 2013).
+Argumentation requires students to examine claims against multiple pieces of evidence, supported by backings and warrants, with limitations and qualifiers disclosed (Toulmin, 1958; Walton, Reed & Macagno 2008).
+The ultimate aim of this approach is to remove bias and subjectivity from decision-making (Albe, 2008; Bell, 2000; Erduran, Simon, & Osborne, 2004; Kelly & Takao, 2002; Sampson, Grooms, & Walker, 2011; Toth, Suthers & Lesgold, 2002; Walker & Sampson, 2013).

 Parallel to this logic-focused perspective there is growing emphasis on a more inclusive conceptualization of critical thought about everyday events (Yore, et. al, 2004).
-This perspective stems from seminal studies on the historical inter-relationship between Science Technology and Society (STS) (Driver, Asoko, Leach, Scott & Mortimer, 1994, Driver, et. al, 1996; Duschl, 2008).
+This perspective stems from seminal studies on the historical inter-relationship between Science Technology and Society (STS) (Driver, Asoko, Leach, Scott, & Mortimer, 1994, Driver, Leach, Millar & Scott, 1996; Duschl, 2008).
 It draws attention to the importance of personal world-views in knowledge construction (Bybee, & NSTA, 1985; Yager, 1996).
 A recent extension of this perspective is the examination of morally challenging, ethical issues with social relevance or socioscientific issues (SSIs).
 SSIs demand that learners combine their existing knowledge with social norms, morals and personal worldviews as they form decisions for civic action (Ryder & Banner, 2011; Sadler, 2004; Zeidler, Sadler, Simmons & Howes, 2005).
 From this perspective, formal logic is only one component of decision-making and learners’ reasoning can be emotive and intuitive in addition to rational (Sadler & Zeidler, 2005).
 Emotional reasoning employs empathy and concern for others and intuitive reasoning extends logical decisions with focus on gut-level feelings, values and norms (Sadler & Zeidler, 2005).
-This brief review of prior literature indicates that science educators have considered the two systems of decision-making, studied by psychologists.
+This brief review of literature indicates that science educators have considered the two systems of decision-making, studied by psychologists.
 However, the combination of the two processes of thinking towards one multi-faceted, instructional approach requires further research.

 The instructional method in this study combined both the logic-focused and norm-focused perspectives to develop a multi-faced approach to help teacher candidates formulate a critical stance about news-media reports.
 It used an SSI to provide the context of immediate and dire human need that elicits thinking about the ethical, moral and personal aspects of knowing.
 Combined with this norm-focused approach the study also used the logical conventions of argumentation to support students’ examination of available evidence.
 Therefore, the instructional approach provided an opportunity for students to both (a) interpret conflicting, often value and norm-based perspectives and (b) integrate a variety of emerging evidence from news media for a logic-based argument for a decision.
 In this context, the following questions guided the study: